Photo © Bede Mckenna

 Robert Skinner was born and raised on the Adelaide plains.

-He currently lives in Melbourne, where he works in a bookshop and plays percussion in a 12 piece soul/disco party band.
+He currently lives in Melbourne, where he works in a bookshop and plays football at the lowest level.

 ︎Regular contributor to The Monthly (2013 – Present)